-BiographyDr Rodney Lim is presently lecturing business units at the School of Business, Faculty of Business, Design, and Arts, Swinburne University of Technology, Sarawak Campus, Malaysia.
-He is currently coordinating BUS30024 Advanced Innovative Business Practice unit, which is a capstone unit in the Business undergraduate degree program.
-He holds a Ph.D. in Business from Swinburne University of Technology, a Masters of eBusiness and Communications from Swinburne University Lilydale, Australia, and a Bachelors of Science in Business Administration, majoring in International Business and Marketing from Minnesota State University, Minnesota, USA.
+BiographyDr Rodney Lim is presently a Senior Lecturer at the School of Business, Faculty of Business, Design, and Arts, Swinburne University of Technology, Sarawak Campus, Malaysia.
+He is currently coordinating BUS30031 Sustainable Business Practice unit, which is a capstone unit in the Business undergraduate degree program.
+He holds a Ph.D. in Business from Swinburne University of Technology, a Masters of eBusiness and Communications from Swinburne University Lilydale, Australia, and a Bachelor of Science in Business Administration, majoring in International Business and Marketing from Minnesota State University, Minnesota, USA.

 His PhD research focused on conceptualizing a form of micro-entrepreneurship based on serious leisure, social media, and informal business.
 Using Classic Grounded Theory Methodology, he developed a substantive theory to explain the patterns of behavior that underlie this mode of business venture creation.
 He is presently supervising postgraduate students at the Masters and PhD levels.